Cerro Dominador Solar Thermal Plant: Technology

 The Cerro Dominador project has a 110 MW solar-thermal tower.
 This technology uses a series of mirrors (heliostats) that track the sun on two axes, concentrating the solar radiation on a receiver on the upper part of the tower, where the heat is transferred to molten salts.

 The molten salts then transfer their heat in a heat exchanger to water, generating superheated steam, which feeds a turbine that transforms the kinetic energy of the steam into electric energy using the Rankine cycle.
 In this way, the Cerro Dominador plant is capable of generating around 110 MW of power.

 The plant has an advanced storage system enabling it to generate electricity for up to 17.5 hours without direct solar radiation, which allows it to provide a stable electricity supply without interruptions if required.
 The Project secured up to 950 GW·h per year sale.

 Additionally, the plant has a sub-station and transmission line connected to the SING (Sistema Interconectado del Norte Grande) or Norte Grande Electric Grid.

 With 252 metres in height, the main tower is the second tallest man-made structure in Chile after Gran Torre Costanera.

 The plant has an estimated lifespan of 30 to 50 years.

 Funding

 The cost of the project is estimated at US$1 billion, and construction started in May 2014.
 The Chilean government, through CORFO, is providing US$20 million of funding and is also loaning the land where the plant is located.
-The government also negotiated loans from the Inter-American Development Bank, the Clean Technology Fund, the German state-owned development bank (KfW), and the European Union.
+The government also negotiated loans from the Inter-American Development Bank, or "IDB", the Clean Technology Fund (dispensed through the IDB), the German state-owned development bank (KfW), and the European Union.

 A Power purchase agreement was signed with Empresas Copec in December 2019, running 5 years from July 2020.